- Hook Point Inland (High Tide Access) Road Closure

 Ocean Lake is home to a variety of water birds taking advantage of the reeds and undisturbed sections of the lake.
 Nearby, an easy walk through cypress, banksia and melaleuca woodland offers a good lookout with panoramic views.
 Please read the water safety.

-The Queensland Parks and Wildlife Service (QPWS) manages a number of formal camping areas, informal beach camping zones and walkers' camps.
+The Queensland Parks and Wildlife Service (QPWS) manages a number of camping areas in the Great Sandy National Park.
 Camping permits are required and fees apply.

 - Find out more about camping on Fraser Island.